rfo909/CFT/README.md

 CFT is short for *ConfigTool*, and is an interpreted and interactive programming language and shell.

-It was initiated because of a need for a decent automation tool in my job as a software developer, that needed to run on Windows and Linux.
+It was initiated because of a need for a decent "personal automation tool" in my job as a software developer, to run on Windows and Linux.

 It's been in continous daily use since creation in 2018.

 Written from scratch in Java; runs both on Linux and Windows environments.

-*README last updated 2022-11-27*
+*README last updated 2022-11-29*

 ## Terminal based - shell-like

-The command line interface makes CFT feel like a shell, for navigating the directory tree, and inspecting files, using the following commands.
+The command line interface makes CFT feel like a shell, for navigating the directory tree, and inspecting files, using the following commands:

 - cd
 - ls